farwaali08/surfs_up/README.md

   * This suggests that temperatures remain around the calculated average temperature, especially in the month of June
   * This also suggests that temperatures remain fairly consistent year-round

-Based on temperature data alone, the conditions appear to be favourable towards the business, however further analyses that incorporate other climate features, such as windiness or precipitation, is strongly recommended.
-Oahu has a prominent [rainy season](https://www.hawaii-guide.com/oahu/articles/oahu_weather) that lasts from mid-November through late March, which can impact tourism, and subsequently, sales.
-It is recommended to conduct a similar analysis on precipitation data to indentify the trends
+Based on temperature data alone, the conditions appear to be favourable for the business, however further analyses that incorporate other climate features, such as windiness or precipitation, are strongly recommended.
+Oahu has a prominent [rainy season](https://www.hawaii-guide.com/oahu/articles/oahu_weather) that lasts from mid-November through to late March, which can impact tourism, and subsequently, sales.
+It is recommended to conduct a similar analysis on precipitation data to indentify the trends or seasonality.
+A similar analysis should be conducted for wind conditions as well.

+In addition to that, it is also worthwhile to use weather trends to identify an optimal location for the business.
+This can be achieved by analyzing each weather station to determine which location generally has more stable weather patterns.